Generic Name: spironolactone (spir ON oh LAK tone)

 In animal studies, spironolactone caused certain types of cancers or tumors.
 It is not known whether these effects would occur in people using this medicine.
 Ask your doctor about your risk.

-What should I discuss with my doctor before taking spironolactone?
+What should I discuss with my healthcare provider before taking spironolactone?

 You should not use spironolactone if you are allergic to it, or if you have: